 Just like people going through divorces come in all shapes and sizes, attorneys do as well.
 You can find an attorney who is willing to accept a very low retainer for representation.
 An amount of $1,500 may be what this type of lawyer charges.
 However, attorneys who will receive a retainer at that level will commonly be inexperienced, unwilling to do much work on your case- or both.
 Lawyers typically do not work for free- although you may be able to find a lawyer who will take your case on a pro bono (no charge basis) if you are not working or lack assets to sell to pay for a lawyer.

 For the most part, however, a divorce retainer in the Houston area would typically run you between $2,500 and $5,000.
-If you choose to hire a lawyer with fancy furniture, a great deal of experience, or some other quality such as these, the retainer can be much, much more than $5,000.
+If you hire a lawyer with fancy furniture, a great deal of experience, or some other quality such as these, the retainer can be much more than $5,000.
 Again, it depends on how much money you are willing to spend, the attorney you select, your location in the state of Texas, and the complexity of your case.

 What aspects of divorce tend to increase the overall cost of your case?